Paraty, Brazil - Things to Do in Paraty

 Top Things to Do in Paraty

-Colonial center walking loop
+Historic center walking loop

-Book Colonial center walking loop Tours:
+Book Historic center walking loop Tours:

-Schooner cruise to the bay islands
+Schooner cruise to the outlying islands

 Getting There